BinaryMuse/fluxxor/site/contents/documentation/store-watch-mixin.md

 template: page.ejs
 ---

-Fluxbox.StoreWatchMixin
+Fluxxor.StoreWatchMixin
 =======================

-`Fluxbox.StoreWatchMixin` is a simple React mixin that assists with watching for `"change"` events on one or more stores.
+`Fluxxor.StoreWatchMixin` is a simple React mixin that assists with watching for `"change"` events on one or more stores.
 Normally, you'd need to bind to store change events in `componentWillMount` and unbind them in `componentWillUnmount` to keep from leaking memory.
 Additionally, you'd need to set up handlers to pull data from the stores during change events and lifecycle hooks (such as `getInitialState`).

 `StoreWatchMixin` simply requires that you: